Upon The Death of a Loved One

 This is a trust, which is created by an attorney that can be funded by a family member, an inheritance, insurance policy or other assets.
 It is used to supplement public benefits by paying for extra items that are not covered by Medicaid or SSI, such as vacations, computers and other items to enhance a beneficiary’s quality of life.

-When A Loved One Needs Nursing Home Or Home Care
+When A Loved One Needs Long Term Care

 The nursing home says that they will prepare the Medicaid application for free.
 Why should I be hesitant to use their services?